eclipse-californium/californium/demo-apps/cf-extplugtest-server/README.md

 ### k8s Nodes

+**Note:**
+> the term "node" is used for k8s with a very different meaning.
+The k8s demonstration setup is using a single k8s-node only.
+Multiple k8s-nodes are not tested nor supported right now.
+The term "node" used here means a Californium DTLS endpoint, which builds with other "nodes" a cluster.

 Start nodes in a container using port `5784`, and `<any>:5884` as own cluster-management-interface.
 Additionally provide the external port of the cluster-management-interface also with `5884`.

 ```sh